UBC-MDS/ds-toolbox/chapters/en/module3.md

 </opt>
 <opt text='false' correct='true'>

-Solution is incorrect.
 Git is a tool for version control that is used locally on your computer.

 </opt>
 </choice>